From Chores to Character: The Importance of Consistency in Habit Formation

 Consistency, which I know is a term used a lot when it comes to habit formation, but it is particularly important when it comes to chores in the household tasks.
 By establishing a routine for children to help with age-appropriate chores, we’re not only teaching them responsibility and valuable life skills, they were also setting them up for success in forming positive habits that will benefit them throughout their lives.
 For example, if a child is expected to make their bed every morning, this task be reinforced until it becomes a habit.
 The same thing goes for any other task you want your child to become sufficient with.
 Overtime, the habit will become automatic and the child will be more likely to continue making their bed as a grow older.
 Remember to start small and slowly build up to harder tasks.

 I highly recommend approaching habit formation with patience, consistency, and a focus on positive reinforcement.
 It is OK to praise the child for their efforts and encouraged to continue practicing good habits.
+I don’t give gold stars or treats, but instead say, “Hey, I noticed you made your bed and tidied up your room like we talked about.
+This is going to make going to bed much easier and give us more time to read together.”
 However, it’s also important to recognize that forming positive habits is a process that takes time and requires patience and persistence.
 Again, start small and slowly build up.
 Once they are able to make their own bed, move on to unloading the silverware from the dishwasher.
 Then eventually they can help unload the entire dishwasher.

 Some may argue otherwise, but habit formation is a crucial part of a child’s development and their education, and like I’ve mentioned, consistency is the key to forming positive habits.
 Once you establish a consistent routine for your child then you’re not only teaching them responsibility and valuable life skills, but you’re also setting them up for success in forming positive habits.
 This will most definitely benefit them throughout their lives.